Creativity is a Journey

 We have always told our sons they were born in Guatemala and celebrated their heritage.
 But for the past couple years, they thought everyone was born there.
 We repeatedly explained that we weren’t born in Guatemala, but it never sunk in.
 According to Micah, “even Jesus and Santa Claus were born in Guatemala”.
 That was his perceived reality … at least until today when he was told by his peers that he was different.

 My first reaction was anger and sorrow.
 I was angry that these kids might have told Micah this information to be mean to him.
-I was sad that that they might have hurt his feelings because they didn’t know the truth about adoption and his story.
-And of course, there was the fear that perhaps somehow my son would view us as people other than his parents who loved him.
+I was sad that they might have hurt his feelings because they didn’t know the truth about adoption and his story.
+And of course, there was the fear that somehow my son would view us as people other than his parents who loved him.
 We planned to have this conversation with our sons eventually, but sometimes things don’t go as planned.
 At least we had read a lot of books that prepared us for the question.
 I kept my thoughts and feelings to myself as we ate dinner.

 We talked for a long time and explained our story in several ways.
 We even used Kung Fu Panda 2 as an example of adoption.
 I could see the wheels turning in Micah’s head.
 His eyes told me that he was contemplating this information.
-Then, he asked us the name of his tummy Mamma … And suddenly, after years of wondering to myself when it would happen … It was happening …
+Then, he asked us the name of his tummy Mamma … And suddenly, after years of wondering when it would happen … It was happening …

 … and then just as quickly as he asked about his tummy mamma, he began talking about a video game …